DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 # Jmeter to TSNC Translation

-TSNC can recognize test a file created with Jmeter, execute it and convert it into the YAML test files TSNC usually uses. <TO_FINISH>
+TSNC can recognize a test file created with Jmeter, execute it and convert it into the YAML test files TSNC usually uses.

 While TSNC and Jmeter are both test tools, they concentrate on different areas and work in different ways.
 TSNC is a small test tool focused on calling urls, validating results and showing the results.
 Jmeter is a large load testing tool with a much wider set of functions working in a different way.
 As a result, not all Jmeter tests can be translated to TSNC.

 Load Test configurations and Listeners will be ignored since TSNC uses it's own properties and result browsers.
-The Thread Groups are executed one after the other, not in parallel.
-Each Thread Group is translated to a seperate test file.
+The Thread Groups are always executed one after the other, not in parallel.
+Each Thread Group is translated to yaml and saved in a separate test file.

 ### Generally speaking, TSNC will translate tests following this structure: